 If you’re a runner, basketball player, soccer sensation or tennis ace, you’re at an increased risk for achilles tendonitis, a common wear and tear sports injury that can cause ankle pain, swelling, and stiffness.
-Dr. Floyd Pacheco, Jr. at Sandia Foot and Ankle in Albuquerque, New Mexico, is highly-experienced in helping athletes, as well as, non-athletes remedy Achilles tendonitis pain and get back in the game.
+Sandia Foot and Ankle in Albuquerque, New Mexico, is highly-experienced in helping athletes, as well as, non-athletes remedy Achilles tendonitis pain and get back in the game.

 Achilles tendonitis is an overuse injury causing pain, inflammation, or the degeneration of the Achilles tendon located at the back of the ankle.
 It is the largest tendon in your body and stretches from the bones of your heel to your calf muscle.
 This tendon allows you to push your foot down, and use your Achilles tendon when walking, running, and jumping.